 Teresa Jackson, chair

 For five years my son was incarcerated and I worried during that time about whether there was an opportunity for him to worship in prison.
 After visiting the Living Stones Congregation in Shelton with my church, I knew I wanted to serve in this ministry.
 I saw amazing messages of grace comfort the men there and saw how grateful the men were for the visits from people wanting to worship with them.
 I was invited to join the Living Stones Board and presently serve as board chair.
 Besides my work with Living Stones Board I serve on our synod’s Outreach Board and as Evangelism Chair on our church council at Peace Lutheran Church in Tacoma.
 I am energized about where God is leading Living Stones and Living Stones Fellowship.
 I look forward to doing my best with God’s help to lead our board forward to bring Jesus into the lives of men who are incarcerated and bring grace-filled opportunities to the men being released.

-Jim Shanafelt, treasurer
+Jim Shanafelt, member

 Rev. Melanie Wallschlaeger, synod advisor